 If you are a youth in grades 6-12, we invite you to join us!
 You do not need to be a member of our congregation to participate.
 The purpose of youth ministry at First Congregational UCC is to provide opportunities for developing meaningful and authentic relationships, nurturing spiritual growth, and serving others with Jesus Christ as our model and guide.

-Sunday Evening Gatherings & Other Outings
+Youth Group & Other Outings

-Youth Group currently meets the first Sunday of each month at 9:30am.
 Activities and mission projects are scheduled on a regular basis.
 Current events and situations youth may encounter during middle and high school are discussed in a safe place where discussion by all is encouraged and accepted.
 Please contact the office for a schedule of upcoming events.

 Activities include, but are not limited to: